MICRO WEDDING PHOTOGRAPHY

 That price includes me as your photographer, and all the colour corrected digital photographs via download from your private and secure online site.

-There’s no limit to where I’ll travel for your micro-wedding – The image above from a recent elopement was taken in Kirknewton, Scotland, almost 300 miles from my home! – So if your wedding is further than 20 miles from my base, or you’d like a bit longer than 2 hours, you can custom-designed a package to suit your needs.
+There’s no limit to where I’ll travel for your micro-wedding – The image above from a recent elopement was taken in Kirknewton, Scotland, almost 300 miles from my home! – So if your wedding is further than 20 miles from my base, or you’d like a bit longer than 2 hours, you can custom-design a package to suit your needs.

 Extra hours can be added for £150 per hour.
 Travel is added at 75p per mile beyond a 20 mile radius, so for eg a wedding 50 miles away from B23, the extra 30 miles would be an extra £22.50.